TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 I bought [this](https://dygma.com/pages/raise) after becoming [fed up]({% link _posts/2022-10-07-mac-british-keyboards.md %}) with the new Microsoft Ergonomic keyboard.
 It's been great.
 It's a fully programmable mechanical keyboard with a 60% layout.

 I went for the black on silver color option with the English US keycaps and Kalih Speed Copper switches.
-I decided on US keycaps to avoid [british keyboard layout weirdness]({% link _posts/2022-10-07-mac-british-keyboards.md %}) and to give me more options if I wanted to replace them later.
+I decided on US keycaps to avoid [British keyboard layout weirdness]({% link _posts/2022-10-07-mac-british-keyboards.md %}) and to give me more options if I wanted to replace them later.

 The keyboard has 4 dedicated thumb keys for each thumb, instead of a space bar.
 I've programmed them as dual purpose keys.
 Press and hold gives each thumb access to Shift, Control, Option/Alt and Command/Windows.
 Tap gives you Space, Tab, Enter, Backspace, Delete and Escape.
 That gives you access to everything you need when typing without any awkward stretching and reaching.
 I've reused the redundant keys around the edge of the keyboard for navigation controls.